Roof Flashing 101: Mastering the Art of Protecting Your Roof with Different Types of Flashing

 • Safeguards against water damage and rot

-With your newfound knowledge of the different types of roof flashing, you can now take steps to protect your home and ensure a flawless installation.
+With your newfound knowledge of the different roof flashing types, you can now take steps to protect your home and ensure a flawless installation.
 Before starting any projects, consider these expert tips:

 1. Materials Matter